FriendlyNeighborhoodShane/MinMicroG/conf/custom-conf.md

 To prove this, we're gonna write a new config and resdl-download file for an entirely new and relatively simple pack: the AuroraServices package containing just AuroraServices along with a perm file.

-If you've read through this document (or perhaps want to play Russian roulette with rm and your device), there is a blank config file in defconf-dummy.txt that you can fill in.
+If you've read through this document (or perhaps want to play Russian roulette with `rm` and your device), there is a blank config file in defconf-dummy.txt that you can fill in.

-### update.sh and resdl-download.txt
+### `update.sh` and resdl-download.txt
 First, before making a pack, we gotta get the Aurora APK files from somewhere.
 We could've just downloaded and put them in the res directory, but they'd need to be updated and I'm lazy, so no.

-What update.sh does for me is get everything I would need for a pack itself from a list of predefined sources and puts them in their proper places in the resdl directory so the build script picks them up.
-Now, update.sh knows what to get by executing and getting the variables from resdl-download.txt (open it and see) in the conf directory, so we're gonna add a few lines to it to get the three Aurora APKs downloaded automatically when we run the script.
+What `update.sh` does for me is get everything I would need for a pack itself from a list of predefined sources and puts them in their proper places in the resdl directory so the build script picks them up.
+Now, `update.sh` knows what to get by executing and getting the variables from resdl-download.txt (open it and see) in the conf directory, so we're gonna add a few lines to it to get the Aurora APKs downloaded automatically when we run the script.

 We could get them from FDroid, but their releases are usually out of date and I trust Whyorean so we're gonna grab them from his GitLab page.
 Fortunately, he has precompiled binaries on his releases page.